“Go out, be you, and like yourself.”Cindy Anderson

 What is a Clinical Child and Adolescent Psychologist?

 Clinical Child and Adolescent Psychologists, like myself, are licensed psychologists.
-We have intense training in both clinical psychology and Child and Adolescent Psychology.
-We also have special training in how children develop.
-We use this training to evaluate and treat children and adolescents.
+First, we have intense training in both clinical psychology and Child and Adolescent Psychology.
+Also, we also have special training in how children develop.
+Finally, we use this training to evaluate and treat children and adolescents.

 In order to be Board Certified, I have also participated in advanced training and certification regarding child and adolescent psychology through an APA Accredited Internship and Postdoctoral experience.
 I also went through a rigorous examination process, both written and orally, in order to obtain this distinction.
 Clinical Child and Adolescent Psychologists help parents, teachers, and physicians to: